WNVissie/BurgundyRoster/Instructions.md

 Push after you commit to sync your local commits with GitHub.
 Unstaged changes are always local until you stage, commit, and push.

+see which branch you are in:
+git branch

+q for quit